 Now, don’t get me wrong there’s more to this…So, for starters, the interpreter must – as our colleague would also state

-- Be able to communicate from one language into a the target language.
+- Be able to communicate from one language into the target language.
 But don’t forget, the ultimate and “main goal is to make sure that everything interpreted was conveyed in such a manner that the person receiving the information, is able to understand the language of the speaker” The Professional Interpreter– “We are the VOICE”.
-So, it is VERY IMPORTANT that, the interpreter understands both the source and target language.
+So, it is VERY IMPORTANT that the interpreter understands both the source and target language.
 A good interpreter must be able to understand, synthesize, and have command of grammar, culture, and vocabulary” The Professional Interpreter–

 - Be able to interpret everything “word for word”, but more importantly that everyone is able to understand him/her.
 “Heavy breathing, coughing, slurping, rushing through the speech, and chasing speakers too close to what they just said makes you not only look bad” The Professional Interpreter–, but even worse sound bad, so even when you are a good interpreter, you need to make sure you keep the pace and make your speakers aware that they must keep a pace (in order for you to be able to interpret everything).
 “Good voice, décalage, volume, rhythm, pace, voice modulation, clarity, enunciation, are a very important part of a rendition.”
 The Professional Interpreter–